COJO-intelligence/passwordmanager/README.md

 * Java SE Runtime Environment 8 - Minimum Requirement;
 * Java added to System PATH.

-**Note:** Development was made on Java SE Development Kit 14.0.2, but the application was tested on Java SE Runtime Environment 8.
+**Note:** Development was made on Java SE Development Kit 14.0.1, but the application was tested on Java SE Runtime Environment 8.

 **Why Java?** To be able to run the application with no trouble on whatever operation system is provided.
-No matter if it is Windows, Linux or macOS machine.
+No matter if it is Windows or Linux machines.

 ### Usage
-* Download the passwordManager.jar file located in the *production* package;
+* Download the passwordManager.jar file located in the *app* package;
 * Open the System Terminal and navigate to the location of the JAR;
 * Run the below command:
 ```
 java -jar passwordManager.jar
 ```

+Alternatively, you can run the application by double clicking on the JAR file.

 **Quick Debug:** If the command did not launch the application, please make sure java is installed and added to PATH by running one of the following commands:
 ```
 java -version